syrupy-project/syrupy/README.md

     assert actual0 == snapshot(name='snap_name')
     assert actual1 == snapshot(diff='snap_name')

-    # A data object can be used as the base without writing it as a snapshot
+    # A data object can be used as the base without writing it as a snapshot.
+    # Unlike `diff`, `diff_data` also accepts strings as data.
-    assert actual1 == snapshot(diff=actual0)
+    assert actual1 == snapshot(diff_data=actual0)
 ```

-Integer and string values continue to refer to a snapshot index or name.
+Integer and string values passed to `diff` continue to refer to a snapshot index or name.

 ##### Built-In Extensions